 The early lives of Ernst and Hildy Beyeler gave no indication that they were destined for an outstanding career as art dealers.
 It was more by chance that Ernst Beyeler, then still a student, landed a job with Oskar Schloss at the latter’s print and antiquarian bookshop, ‘La Librairie du Château d’Art’, at Bäumleingasse 9 in Basel.
-At that point he could never have dreamed that the Galerie Beyeler would still be at the same address today.
+At that point he could never have dreamed that the Galerie Beyeler would still be at the same address until it closed in 2012.
 Oskar Schloss had managed to escape to Switzerland from Nazi Germany; he had been a pioneering publisher of Buddhist texts, but his entire assets were seized by the Nazis, and in the latter years of his life he derived his income from his small antiquarian bookshop.
 For Ernst Beyeler, this period of apprenticeship proved profoundly influential, as Schloss introduced his young employees to literature, philosophy and art by engaging them in conversations after work.
 Following the unexpected death of his employer in 1945, Ernst Beyeler took over the business (and its debts) with the help of a start-up loan from his future wife, Hildy Kunz.
 The demanding business of buying and selling antiquarian books was not really where his heart lay, however, and so it was no surprise that he soon shifted his focus to the graphic arts.
 He began increasingly dealing in lithographs by Honoré Daumier and Henri de Toulouse-Lautrec, as well as in Japanese colour woodcuts.
 In 1947 he added ‘Ernst Beyeler’ to the name of the firm he had taken over, and in 1952 changed it definitively to ‘Galerie Beyeler’ – thereby laying the foundations for an unparalleled career.
 One important quality was to remain from his early years amongst antiquarian books, however: his appreciation of beautifully designed catalogues.

 Ernst Beyeler with Jean Tinguely and Martin Schwander, 1984